Rikemannen/obsidian-sync/Journal/September 30 2025.md

 I sang on the way home (antihuman by Ivy if you must know) and it was fun, i also talked to myself.
 I spend a little to much money to be nice to ppl
 Im tired and going to sleep, gn!
-(No Lucid dreaming today)
+(No Lucid dreaming today) Oh have i bit mentioned, Oscar has created a group with some guys to play Laserdome, im in it, and its literally just for spamming.
+The other guys sent like feet and weird images and actual porn, idk why.
+Anyways we have yet to decide a date and how to get there etc, and its gonna be next weekend.